hacks-guide/Guide_3DS/docs/formatting-sd-(windows).md

 1. Open File Explorer.
 1. Navigate to your formatted SD card.
 1. Delete the files that Rufus created in it.
+1. If the SD card had any files and folders on it before the format, copy everything back from your computer.

 ## Troubleshooting